muratk5n/thirdwave/en/README.md

 resorted to these secondary issues, measures (and were pummeled by them, making the system look like a joke -the country who fought for abolishing slavery cannot guarantee basic freedoms to half of its population-).
 Cant handle the federal level?
-Then well, maybe won't have a federal level pretty soon.
+Then well, maybe soon won't have a federal level.

 ---